External DFWs – Bilateral Between Québec and Other Governments

-Graduate and Postdoctoral Studies awards approximately 230 Differential Fee Waivers to international Doctoral students, and exceptionally to international Research Master’s students for each academic year.
+Graduate and Postdoctoral Studies awards Differential Fee Waivers to international Doctoral students, and exceptionally to international Research Master’s students for each academic year.
 International students who are given a DFW are exempt from the international tuition supplement.
-The approximate value is $5,600 in a Ph.D and $6,300 in a Master's program.
+The approximate value per term is $5,750 in a Ph.D and $6,500 in a Master's program.

 DFWs are restricted to international graduate students at McGill whose visa status requires them to pay full international tuition fees.
 Recipients must be: